 Prevention for Better Periodontal Health

 As the building blocks of dental plaque and tartar, oral bacteria thrive in the environment created by poor hygiene and/or inadequate routine dental care.
 In excess, some can lead to inflammation, irritation, and recession of your gums—an infection commonly known as gingivitis.
-Left untreated, gingivitis can progress into periodontal disease, which can destroy your gums, periodontal tissues, and the jawbone that support your teeth.
+Left untreated, gingivitis can progress into periodontal disease, which can destroy your gums, periodontal tissues, and the jawbones that support your teeth.

 Supportive Periodontal Maintenance (SPT)